Get an internship at the Office of the Bicentennial

 This internship focuses on research related to the student experience at IU including residential life, Greek life, student organizational development, and athletics.
-Specific project interests for Spring 2018: The Evolution of Women’s Basketball Uniforms; History of Student Government; History of Greek Life Across IU.
+Specific project interests for Summer 2018: The Evolution of Women’s Basketball Uniforms; History of Student Government; History of Greek Life Across IU.

 Organizational History Intern

 This internship researches the development of IU organizations, units, and storied programs across any campus and any time period in IU’s history.
 Specific project interests for Summer 2018: Khanya College Alumni Stories; History of Academic Advising; Philanthropy at IU; history of IU Graduate School; timelines and structures of curricular history from Seminary Square to present (development of departments and programs).